Dr Jacqueline Christmas

 PhD student Antonis Loizou is working on methods for measuring the sea surface from radar and video.

 Working with Dr Judith Bannerman, Dr Sam Stevens and Prof. George Bevan to develop new techniques in RTI and its use for photogrammetry.
 In 2016 Judith, George and I worked together at the Prof. Mieczyslaw Domaradzki Archaeological Museum, in Septemvri, Bulgaria, and taught RTI techniques for the Bulgarian Heritage Field School (BHFS).
 Judith and I will be returning to Bulgaria in August 2017.
 We have also been working with the Vindolanda Trust, the Royal Albert Memorial Museum (RAMM) and Crediton Parish Church.

 PhD student Matthew McGuigan is working on Photogrammetry RTI.

 I am one of the organisers of the Exeter Imaging Network (EIN), which brings together researchers across all disciplines who use images in their work.
 Our seminars occur approximately bi-monthly, with talks from invited speakers and space to discuss opportunities for cross-pollination of research ideas and to form new collaborations.

 Using variational Bayesian models to

-track wild crickets (Gryllus campestris) from recorded video clips.
-The crickets are labelled with alphanumeric tags which we aim to recognise and we would like to identify certain behaviour patterns.
+- track wild crickets (Gryllus campestris) from recorded video clips.
+The crickets are labelled with alphanumeric tags which we aimed to recognise.
 In collaboration with Prof. Tom Tregenza and Prof. Richard Everson.

-identify cartilage cells in 3D confocal microscopy images and then match the cells in images taken before and after a mechanical stretch is applied to the cartilage sample.
+- identify cartilage cells in 3D confocal microscopy images and then match the cells in images taken before and after a mechanical stretch was applied to the cartilage sample.
 In collaboration with Dr James Bell and Prof. Peter Winlove.